The 'Fabio of Hunting Dogs' Finds His Luxurious Locks are Magnets for Burrs & Other Fur Foulers

-As the afternoon wore on, Jameson constantly scanned the sky with his torso resting under die-cut camo netting.
+As the afternoon wore on, Jameson constantly scanned the sky with his torso resting under the die-cut camo netting.
 I swear he even learned to differentiate between swallows and doves.
-By late afternoon, swallows were flying everywhere and he paid them no mind.
-Let a solo dove appear over the nearby cornfield, overgrown with morning glory and other weeds, and he perked up, using his canine superpowers to will the bird into gun range.
+By late afternoon, swallows were flying everywhere.
+He paid them no mind.
+Let a solo dove appear over the nearby cornfield, overgrown with morning glory and other unwanted vegetation, and he perked up, using his canine superpowers to will the bird into gun range.

-Jameson didn’t mind, at least not while birds were flying and he had some action.
-I tried to remove burrs from around his ears and back after each retrieve but by late afternoon, after five quick retrieves without any follow-up grooming, his coifed tresses were snarled by an insidious array of burrs and other assorted pestilence.
-Sometimes three burrs would join forces to create a large, tight knot of previously glossy fur, including some near the derriere he is so fond of wiggling.
+In true spaniel fashion, Jameson didn’t mind, at least not while birds were flying and he had some action.
+I tried to remove burrs from the fur around his ears and back after each retrieve.
+By late afternoon, though, after five quick retrieves without any follow-up grooming, his coifed tresses were hopelessly snarled by an insidious array of burrs and other assorted pestilence.
+Sometimes three burrs would nefariously join forces to create a large, tight knot of previously glossy fur, including some on the derriere he is so fond of wiggling.

 A clean-up was in order upon arriving home.
-Trying to rake the tangles was fruitless and any pulling on his fur severely agitated him.
-The only solution was to use the scissors, that handheld tool he fears almost as much as the fire-breathing vacuum cleaner.
+Trying to rake the tangles was fruitless.
+Any pulling on his fur severely agitated him.
+The only solution was to use scissors, that handheld tool he fears almost as much as the fire-breathing vacuum cleaner.

-Attempts to soothe him into compliantly holding still while I tried to trim away the damage went for naught.
+Attempts to soothe Jameson into compliantly holding still while I tried to gently trim away the damage went for naught.
 The only way to his fur was through his heart – namely bribe him with treats.
-While “Mommy” held small treats in front of his nose and fixed his attention, “Daddy” would snip away, showing him each fur-wrapped ball, trying to illustrate that he had nothing to fear but fear itself.
+While “Mommy” held small treats in front of his nose and fixed his attention, “Daddy” snipped away, showing him each fur-wrapped ball, trying to illustrate that he had nothing to fear but fear itself.